 You have to get your company formation done, along with registration at the Dutch Tax and Chamber of Commerce.
 Signing papers for loans, deciding liability, and getting permits may sound hectic.
-CompanyNL has contacts with local authorities, so you do not end up struggling, and each step can be taken care of by the company.
+CompanyNL has contacts with local authorities, so you do not end up struggling, and each step will be taken care of.

-When you are in the process of setting up your BV business in Holland, you will often incur expenses even before the office is officially launched.
+When you are in the process of setting up your BV in the Netherlands, you will often incur expenses even before the office is officially launched.
 Thus, CompanyNL can help in arranging annual filing accounts, which you need to maintain and retain for seven years.

-For your Dutch B.V. business in Holland, you also need to perform the ‘payment test’, wherein you need to withdraw profits from your BV, which can only happen when the BV has enough funds.
+For your Dutch BV in the Netherlands, you also need to perform the ‘payment test’, wherein you need to withdraw profits from your BV, which can only happen when the BV has enough funds.
 The pool of experts at CompanyNL guides on gathering and managing the finances in such a way that your BV business can maintain its financial security and that creditors are always paid.

 Tax Compliance Requirements:

-The Dutch BV business Holland needs to file the financial statements yearly with the Chamber of Commerce.
+The Dutch BV needs to file the financial statements yearly to the Chamber of Commerce.
 Of course, this is well taken care of by experienced advisers from CompanyNL.
 You are obliged to pay Dutch personal income tax if you own at least 5% of the company’s shares, as you are referred to as a substantial interest holder, or a major shareholder.

 You have to pay tax on the dividend.
-Although it is expensive to pay yourself a salary from BV, and dividend seems a better trade off, the Tax and Customs Administrations may not allow you to pay yourself a low or zero salary.
+Although it is expensive to pay yourself a salary from the BV, and dividend seems a better trade off, the Tax and Customs Administrations may not allow you to pay yourself a low or nihil salary.

-The Dutch call it ‘customary salary scheme’ for directors and it has to be a minimum of 44000 Euros annually for director shareholders.
+The Dutch administration calls it a ‘customary salary scheme’ for directors and it has to be a minimum of 44.000 Euros annually for director shareholders.
 Our people at CompanyNL can help you understand these mandatory Dutch tax laws and how to abide by them.
-They will also help you in paying the corporation tax on profits.
+They will also help you in paying the corporate income tax on profits.